ianyang66/ianyang66.github.io/_pages/honors.md

 **Scholarship/Fellowship**
 * **Dr. Norman and Lina Chang Scholarship** *(2025)*
     * USD 5,000
-    * 2 winners from the EECS department of NTU
+    * 2 winners from the EECS college of NTU
 * **NSTC Graduate Research Fellowship** *(2024 - 2027)*
-    * The 4-year fellowship from National Science and Technology Council at Taiwan
+    * The 3-year fellowship from National Science and Technology Council at Taiwan
 * **Cybersecurity Scholarship** *(2023)*
     * USD 1,000
 * **Eastern Elite Entrance Scholarship** *(2018 - 2021)*